Oral Session Information For Presenters

 General Presenter Information

 All sessions are final as scheduled.
 We are unable to honor requests for time and/or date changes regarding presentations once the schedule has been finalized.
 If, for some reason, you must withdraw your presentation due to a scheduling conflict, please send written notification to email@example.com as soon as possible.
-Any withdrawals received after October 9 will be reflected only in the program addendum available onsite in Chicago.
+Any withdrawals received after October 12 will be reflected only in the program addendum available onsite.

 All presenters are required to register for the ASHA Convention and make their own hotel reservations and travel arrangements.

-Non-member presenters (who are not speech-language pathologists or audiologists and therefore ineligible to join ASHA) should e-mail firstname.lastname@example.org for specific instructions on how to register for the ASHA Convention.
+Non-member presenters (who are not speech-language pathologists or audiologists and therefore ineligible to join ASHA) should e-mail firstname.lastname@example.org for special instructions on how to register for the ASHA Convention.

 Oral Session Formats